 The Art Club meets weekly.
 The main purpose is to afford students from various backgrounds and interests to come have some fun making art and being creative in a studio environment.
 Current enrollment in an art class is not mandatory.
-The moderator is there to encourage students to create art, develop student ideas, and provide supplies.
+The moderator is there to encourage students to create art, hash out student ideas with them and provide supplies.

 Art Honor Society

-The Art Honor Society has been an official, registered, dues contributing chapter with an approved constitution and by-laws of the National Art Education Association’s Art Honor Society since the 1980’s.
+The Art National Honor Society has been an official, registered, dues contributing chapter with an approved constitution and by-laws of the National Art Education Association’s art honor society since the 1980’s.
 The chapter is open to sophomores, juniors and seniors who demonstrate commitment to their art by being enrolled in an upper level art class and displaying this commitment through scholarship and high quality artwork in and through their art classes.

 This is a co-curricular ensemble.
-Students are selected by audition and are enrolled in Orchestra CP.
+Students are selected by audition and are enrolled in Orchestra ACP.
 Chamber Orchestra members perform at an average of twenty school and community events each year.

 Vernon DECA prepares emerging leader and entrepreneurs for careers in marketing, finance, hospitality and management.
 Besides being a club that engages business students across a broad spectrum of academic disciplines, the club also encourages members to lead ventures in community service, school-wide enrichment and competitive excellence.

 The English Honor Society seeks to recognize the accomplishments of high-achieving students in grades 11 and 12.
 The VTHS chapter is affiliated with the national organization.
 By invitation, this society looks to recognize those students who have success in Language Arts over their high school career.